MAKEMSI quickly and reliably creates MSI files in a non-programmatic way

 Before MAKEMSI can refer to a table it needs to know some information about it.
 This applies to standard MSI tables or any that you might wish to create for your own uses.

 This command defines a single table column for the table definition started by the "TableDefinition" command.
+Some information is recorded in "Column Macros" which you can refer to in your script.

 The order of the columns is significant and should match that of the MSI tables being defined.
 Note that you must follow any MSI restrictions that are in place, for example primary fields must be defined first.